 Before providing a website with your personal data, you need to make sure that it is legitimate.
 Below are simple tips to help you determine your website’s trustworthiness level.

 If the URL-address of the web site begins with https instead of http , it means that the website is secured using SSL certificate ( s denotes the secure , from the English.
 Safe ).
-Having an SSL certificate means that all of your data is encrypted as it travels from your browser to the web server.
+Having an SSL certificate means that all of your data is encrypted .to the server.
+Besides validation, SSL can be in the form of a single domain, multi domain, wildcard SSL certificate, code signing certificate.
+All these certs aim to offer strong encryption and data integrity.
+No third person is allowed to sniff ongoing information. as it travels from your browser to the web server.

 To obtain an SSL certificate, companies need to be verified by a certification authority.
 There are several levels of verification, and some types of verification are difficult to pass.
 During the lowest level validation – Domain Validation or Domain Validation (DV) – only your domain ownership is verified, your legitimacy is not verified.
 That is, if you purchased the amaz0n.com domain name and requested a certificate for it, you will be issued it because you are the legal owner of that domain.

 The highest level of test – Extended Validation or the Extended Validation (the EV) – guarantees the highest level of security and is the most expensive method.
 In extended verification, the party requesting the certificate must go through identity verification, as well as prove the legality of their activities.
 You can find out whether a website has passed this verification and received an EV SSL certificate by looking at the address bar of your browser.
 If the website has an EV certificate, a padlock icon will be shown in the browser address bar, and it should be highlighted in green.